kamanzol/Project_One/README.md

 os
 gmaps
 ```
-You will also require a Google Maps API key which you can be replaced in ```config.py```.
+You will also require a Google Maps API key which you can be replaced in ```config_template.py```.
+The file needs to be renamed to ```config.py``` after replacing your API-key.
 Sign-up here: https://cloud.google.com/maps-platform/.

 ## Data Sources
 The data used in this investigation is included as ```.csv``` files in _Resources_ folder.
 The data was acquired from the following sources:-